-$^{\rm n}$ For a definition of affordable, see Appendix A of the FY 2017-18 AHSC Program Guidelines.
+&quot;For a definition of affordable, see Appendix A of the FY 2017-2018 AHSC Program Guidelines.

 Vista Verde is the first all-electric, zero net energy affordable housing development in Ontario.
-The building is supported by 166 kW-DC of rooftop solar (funded by TCC) and 186 kW-DC of carport solar (funded by leveraged sources), which together are expected to produce more energy than is actually needed on-site.
+The building is supported by approximately 188 kW-DC of rooftop solar (funded by TCC) and approximately 161 kW-DC of carport solar (funded by leveraged sources), which together are expected to produce more energy than is actually needed on-site.

 Along with new housing, the project includes a number of transit-related investments to reduce car dependency.
-The largest investment is the purchase of two new buses that increase the frequency of bus service along Route 83 from every 60 minutes to every 30 minutes.
+The largest investment is the purchase of two new Omnitrans buses that increase the frequency of bus service along Route 83 from every 60 minutes to every 30 minutes.
 This bus line runs along Euclid Avenue, a central corridor near the housing development.
-The buses are powered by natural gas and take advantage of renewable natural gas credits to ensure that all miles driven result in net zero GHG emissions.
+The Omnitrans buses are powered by captured methane gas and take advantage of captured methane gas credits to ensure that all miles driven result in net zero GHG emissions.